yastn/yastn/docs/source/tensor/algebra.rst

 Basic algebra operations with symmetric tensors
 -----------------------------------------------

+See examples at :ref:`examples/tensor/algebra:basic algebra operations`.

 Symmetric tensors can be added and multiplied by a scalar through usual operations ``+``, ``-``, ``*``, ``/``.
 Element-wise raising to a power is done by the standard power operation ``**``.

-See examples: :ref:`examples/tensor/algebra:basic algebra operations`.

 Simple element-wise operations
 ------------------------------